Magic, mystery, mice, and more! What more could you want?

-My family loves Disney more than anything.
-Due to this, we have become masters of Disneyland.
-Living in California and being huge fans of Disney, have brought us to Disneyland more times than I can count.
-Here are a few tips and tricks of the trade that we have picked up.
+My family loves all things Disney.
+Luckily, we live in California and have been able to visit Disneyland many times.
+Here are a few tips and tricks of the trade that we’ve picked up!

 I’ll save what to pack and which tickets/hotels to purchase for another post, this one will be dedicated to solely getting around Disneyland in the most efficient and fun way possible, with in-depth descriptions on the park and the rides.
 I’ll do the same for California Adventures in a different post.

 - Don’t go during peak season, mainly during the summer and holidays.
 This will guarantee you won’t have to fight 4 hours lines.

 - Get to the park as early as possible for the shortest lines.